reactioncommerce/mailchimp-open-commerce-helm-chart/docs/cloud-deploy/README.md

 This address is the external IP of the clusters Ingress Controller.

-You should create a public DNS record for each FQDN configured (Admin, API and Web) that uses the FQDN as the source and the external IP as the destination.
+You should create a public DNS record for each FQDN configured (Admin, API and Web) that uses the FQDN as the domain and the external IP as the target address.

 ## **Endpoints**

 Finally, with our Helm deployment complete and our external DNS records in place we can now test our Open Commerce endpoints are accessible using the FQDN's configured.
-If all is well then you should be able to access the []{#anchor-6}Admin console, the example Storefront, and the API.
+If all is well then you should be able to access the Admin console, the example Storefront, and the API.

 > ![](./media/1000000100000530000001C8CF87C03D86FFAE9A.png)